Internment

 Ruth’s identity card that allowed her to leave the camp.
 It is now part of the Smithsonian’s National Portrait Gallery collection.

-Ruth was fortunate because her period of incarceration lasted only eighteen months.
+Ruth was fortunate because her period of incarceration lasted only sixteen months.
 A Quaker organization called the Japanese American Student Relocation Council gave her a scholarship to attend college in Milwaukee, Wisconsin.

 In August 1943, she was issued an identification card by the War Relocation Authority that permitted her to travel to Milwaukee.
 Her high school English teacher from Rohwer, Mrs. William Beasley, drove her to the train station.
 She told Ruth, “This is a terrible thing my government has done to your people.
 Don’t look back on your life here.
 You must go on.”
 Ruth never returned to visit her family in Rohwer who were released from the camp in November 1945.
 She did not see her parents again until 1948.